robfairh/arfc.github.io/manual/guides/pullrequests.md

   - [ ] If the PR deletes files, is this appropriate?
   - [ ] If the PR adds files or data, are these new files compatible with the repository license?
-  - [ ] Does this PR close an issue?
-If so, be sure to descriptively close this issue when the PR is merged.
   - [ ] Make a review, leaving kind comments and suggesting changes where needed (to resolve the above).
 - [ ] When you approve of the PR, merge and close it.
+- [ ] Does this PR close an issue?
+If so, be sure to descriptively close this issue when the PR is merged
 - [ ] Thank the author for their contribution.
 ```